CalcagnoLoic/react-tailwind-boilerplate/README.md

 Please note that in the `Typographies` folder, as these components are generic, they are already fully written.
 Modify the `Headings` component if your title levels go beyond `h3`.

+Finally, in the `definitions.ts` file, you'll find all the useful interfaces and types.

 ## Adding `meta-tags` to the project

 In the `index.html` file, meta tags for author, description and keywords are already available.
-Feel free to modify them!
+Feel free to modify them or simply add another!

 ## Description of `package.json` scripts

-Various scripts are already available in the package.json file, but don't hesitate to add your own if you have others!
+Various scripts are already available in the `package.json` file, but don't hesitate to add your own if you have others!

 Here are those already available:

-- `dev`: Simply launch the local development server on port 5173
+- `dev`: simply launch the local development server on port `5173`
-- `dev:compile`: Compiles typescript files in real time (thanks to the --watch flag) during dev phases to ensure that changes don't affect the linter.
+- `dev:compile`: compiles TypeScript files in real time (thanks to the `--watch` flag) during dev phases to ensure that changes don't affect the linter
 - `dev:format`: just formats files (<kbd>ctrl</kbd>+<kbd>s</kbd> works just as well with the prettier file)
-- `build`: quick command to send the project to production
+- `build`: vite command to send the project to production
 - `lint`: the project linter
 - `test`: vitest command to launch unit test suites

 # How to use it

-To use this template, click on `Use this template > Create a new repository`.
+To use this template, click on `Use this template > Create a new repository` at the top right of this page.

 Once you've done this, you'll be taken to the standard interface for creating a project, this time using the present template as a base.